 In science, barometers are harbingers of weather.
-By measuring the pressure in the atmosphere, the gauge can predict sunny and stormy conditions before they happen, and alert people to when they can expect some turbulence.
+By measuring pressure in the atmosphere, the gauge can predict sunny and stormy conditions before they happen, and alert people to when they can expect some turbulence.

-At Barometer XP we aim to do the same for teams and culture.
-Games are excellent barometers for the interpersonal dynamics: play can simulate work environments where existing relationships and dynamics and systems are on full display.
-By observing how different dynamics play out (no pun intended) over the course of a game, the group can observe where the team is experiencing smooth sailing and where a storm might be brewing.
+At Barometer XP, we aim to do the same for teams and culture.
+Games are excellent barometers for interpersonal dynamics: play can simulate work environments in a way that puts existing relationships and dynamics and systems on full display.
+By observing how different dynamics play out (pun intended) over the course of a game, the group can observe where the team is experiencing smooth sailing and where a storm might be brewing.

-When the game session is led by an experienced facilitator, a single play session can yield hundreds, if not thousands, of topics for further reflection and insights.
-And those insights lead to real, sustainable change..
+When led by an experienced facilitator, a single play session can yield hundreds of topics for further reflection and insights.
+Acting on those takeaways can lead to real, sustainable change.

-We wanted to create a framework to talk about team pressures, that would categorize the different kinds of team dynamics that make up team culture.
+To help teams and leaders organize where to start, we wanted to create a framework to talk about workplace pressure – one that would categorize the different kinds of dynamics that make up team culture.

 Here’s how we did it.